Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Examples of Centres of Strong Monads

 Example \ref{ex:continuation} shows that the centre of a monad may be trivial in the sense that it is precisely the image of the monadic unit and this is the least it can be.
 At the other extreme, Example \ref{ex:commutative} shows that the centre of a commutative monad coincides with itself, as one would expect.
 Thus, the monads that have interesting centres are those monads which are strong but not commutative, and which have non-trivial centres, such as the one in Example \ref{ex:free-monad}.
-Another interesting example of a strong monad with a non-trivial centre is provided next.
+The following example highlights a monad that has a non-trivial centre.